-USD, USDC, TUSD, USDP, BUSD, and HUSD all count as "USD Stablecoin" balances.
+USD, USDC, TUSD, USDP, and BUSD all count as "USD Stablecoin" balances.
 Depositing any of those to your FTX wallet will credit you 1:1 with USD Stablecoins.
 Please note that PAXG has a 0.02% on-chain transaction fee.

-You can withdraw USD Stablecoins 1:1 as any of USDC, TUSD, USDP, BUSD, and HUSD with no conversion fee and no blockchain fee if you have 150ftt staked, otherwise you would be subject to blockchain fees for erc20 withdrawals.
+You can withdraw USD Stablecoins 1:1 as any of USDC, TUSD, USDP, and BUSD with no conversion fee and no blockchain fee if you have 150ftt staked, otherwise you would be subject to blockchain fees for erc20 withdrawals.
 You can also transfer it to FTX's otc portal.

-USDT can be deposited or withdrawn as either ERC20, TRC20 or SPL.
+USDT can be deposited or withdrawn as either ERC20, TRC20, BSC, AVAX or SPL.
 You can find all your USDT deposit addresses in your wallet.
 FTX will automatically detect which chain you are withdrawing USDT on based on the address you are sending it to.